Jonathan Van-Tam: Career

 After five years of hospital-based clinical medicine, Van-Tam pursued academic training in public health and epidemiology and developed an interest in influenza and respiratory viruses, mentored for many years by Professor Karl Nicholson.
 He became a senior lecturer at the University of Nottingham (and consultant regional epidemiologist, Public Health Laboratory Service) in 1997, before joining the pharmaceutical industry as an associate director at SmithKline Beecham in 2000.

 In April 2001 he moved to Roche as head of medical affairs, before joining Aventis Pasteur MSD in February 2002 as UK medical director.

 Van-Tam returned to the public sector in 2004 at the Health Protection Agency Centre for Infections, where he was head of the pandemic influenza office until October 2007.
 He then returned to Nottingham as professor of health protection.
 He has published over 100 scientific papers and written four textbooks.
 He chaired the European Centre for Disease Prevention and Control (ECDC) Expert Advisory Group on H5N1 human vaccines, sits on the UK national Scientific Pandemic Influenza Committee (SPI), and was a member of the UK Scientific Advisory Group for Emergencies (SAGE) during the 2009-10 pandemic.
 He is co-editor of the textbook Introduction to Pandemic Influenza and was editor-in-chief of the journal Influenza and Other Respiratory Viruses from 2014 to 2017.

 His unit is an officially designated WHO Collaborating Centre for pandemic influenza and research and a UK Faculty of Public Health "National Treasure" research training location.

 Since 2014, he has been chair of the UK government's New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG).

 On 2 October 2017, he took up the role of deputy chief medical officer for England.
 In this capacity, he gained nationwide visibility during the 2020 COVID-19 pandemic.
 In May 2020, he was appointed to the expert advisory group for the UK Government's Vaccine Taskforce, chaired by Patrick Vallance.

 It was announced in January 2022 that Van-Tam would step down from the role of deputy chief medical officer for England at the end of March 2022.
 His new academic post as Faculty Pro-Vice-Chancellor for Medicine & Health Sciences at the University of Nottingham was due to start on 1 May 2022.

+On 2 May 2023, Van-Tam began work as a senior medical consultant to the Covid-19 vaccine maker Moderna.